 Who we are

 Wellbeing is a measure of how well we function day to day, how we feel about ourselves and our lives.
-During your time at the University, we are here to help you flourish and enjoy feelings of happiness, contentment and curiosity so that you are able to engage fully in your personal and academic journey.
+During your time at the University, we're here to help you flourish and enjoy feelings of happiness, contentment and curiosity so that you're able to engage fully in your personal and academic journey.

 Our aim is to support you during your studies to function well in the world; experience positive relationships and have a sense of purpose.
 We understand that student life can be stressful and commitments outside of University can sometimes be just as demanding as your studies.
 Through a range of advice, guidance and support services we can help you in looking after your physical, mental and emotional health and wellbeing; they are all connected and equally important.